stevenaeola/stevenaeola.github.io/node-red-contrib-music/sequencing.md

 ![Sequencer configuration](sequencer-configure.png)

 The sequencer counts input events (beats) according to the `list of lengths` in the configuration.
-When the next note is due, the note number is taken from the `list of notes`, and that changes the pitch of the note that is sounded.
+When the next note is due, the note number is taken from the `values of `notes`, and that changes the pitch of the note that is sounded.
 These can be selected randomly, instead of in the order they are entered.
-You have to use the square brackets and commas as they are shown in the example, but you can have lists that are shorter or longer for the `list of notes` and `list of lengths`.
+You have to use the square brackets and commas as they are shown in the example, but you can have lists that are shorter or longer for the `notes` and `list of lengths`.

+By default the sequencer will only send a tick at the next sequence point, but you can configure it to send on all ticks it receives, but with the value changing at sequence points.

+Also you can add or change what value is sequenced.
+Instead of changing the note, you might want to change the volume instead (or as well).
+To sequence the volume, configure the `name` of the control to be `volume` instead of `note`.
+To change both at the same time, you can add a new control for the volume.

 ## Things to try